Helioviewer-Project/JHelioviewer-SWHV/docs/non-ortho-projection-note.md

 ## Current validation boundary

-- `HPC` render sampling is validated against Astropy for the current `TAN` and non-slanted `AZP` test files.
+- `HPC` render sampling is validated against Astropy for the current `TAN`, non-slanted `AZP`, and six-term primary-branch `ZPN` test files.
 - Direct screen comparison also shows that `HPC` and `Orthographic` are not identical display geometries, even with the same observer viewpoint and `dragRotation = 0`.
 - `HPC` mouse unprojection is still incomplete off-disk, because the current Java path intersects only the unit solar sphere.
 - `HPC` display-surface picking is defined separately from solar-point picking and is intended for flat display annotations such as line/FOV.